jaortizce/CelebrityProject/README.md

 HOW TO SEE THE RESULTS:

-Run the CelebrityProject project, the celebrity will be generated randomly The matrix is printed on the console
+Compile and Run the CelebrityProject maven project, it contains two mudules inside (console and core), the celebrity will be generated randomly

+The Console module is just a driver module that contains app inizialitation The core mocule contains all the logic and handles the messages that are writen to the console

+The matrix is printed on the console
 The algorithm will search the celebrity
 If the celebrity is found then a message will confirm the result with the ID that belongs to that person, also the value of